 - Promotion of my business

-I can remove watermarks if you buy the rights to the photos.
+I can remove watermarks if you pay for the rights to the photos.

 - Commercial Use – Rights to photos start at $500 per year